Overview and Comparison#

 ChipWhisperer is a platform that makes researching and testing embedded side channel attacks simple, easy, replicable, and convenient.
 In particular, ChipWhisperer focuses on power analysis and voltage/clock glitching.

 This page compares the features of five capture side hardware devices: the ChipWhisperer-Husky, the ChipWhisperer-Husky-Plus, the CW1200 ChipWhisperer-Pro (CWPro), the CW1173 ChipWhisperer-Lite (CWLite), and the CW1101 ChipWhisperer-Nano (CWNano).
-As a quick overview
+As a quick overview:

 • All are capable of power analysis and glitching